cgrinaldi/ynab-status/README.md

 - Clear status icons and color coding for negative balances and pacing
 - HTML and plain text email output (also written to `out/` for inspection)
 - Gmail API integration (OAuth) for sending mail
+  - Alternatively: SMTP with Gmail App Password (no OAuth token refresh)

 ## Requirements

 - Python `>= 3.11`
 - A YNAB Personal Access Token (API key)
 - Gmail OAuth credentials (`credentials.json` and a generated `token.json`)
+  - Or enable SMTP with a Gmail App Password (no OAuth files needed)
 - Recommended: `uv` for managing and running the project

 ## Quick Start